wkan17012021/Portfolio/README.md

 - Reworked layouts and structure as they were a bit janky or not responsive.
 - Replaced some components as they were not applicable or could be combined with others e.g. social grid component - largely removed but transferred social media icons to the footer; or the boring list of professional skills which has been transformed into marquee components!

+### V.04
+- Oct -> Dec 2023: minor tweaks.
+Swap out the react marquee as I found out only after getting it to work that, it is a deprecated feature.
 ### Challenges

 #### Learning how to use MUI v.5